harmening/phrase-frequency-counter/README.md

 Here are some instructions for getting your own Verne running on your local computer.

 ### Prerequisites
-1. Make sure you have python 2.7
+1. Make sure you have python 2.7 latest
-2. For the C-implementation of the algorithm a C-compiler is required
+2. For the C-implementation of the algorithm instead of the python version a C-compiler is required

 ### Python requirements:
 1. numpy
 2. spacy
-3. cython (only required for the implementation in C)
+3. cython (only required for the implementation in C, alternatively the implementation in python is used automatically)

 ### Installation and Configuration
 1. `git clone` this repo